rkyv (archive) is a zero-copy deserialization framework for Rust.

 Deserialize

-Similarly to Serialize, Deserialize parameterizes over and takes a deserializer, and converts a type from its archived form back to its original one.
+Similarly to Serialize, Deserialize parameterizes over a deserializer, and converts a type from its archived form back to its original one.
 Unlike serialization, deserialization occurs in a single step and doesn't have an equivalent of a resolver.

 Even the highest-performance serialization frameworks will hit a deserialization speed limit because of the amount of memory allocation that needs to be performed.